PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Introduction

-In this paper, we propose a next-generation deep learning-based ISP model, PyNET-\QxQ{}, designed explicitly for the resource-constrained environment and \QxQ{} Bayer CFA.
-Note that we primarily focus on demosaicing since other tasks, such as whitening and gamma correction, maybe subjective and tunable at software level.
-PyNET-\QxQ{} is based on the recently proposed PyNET \cite{pynet}, but is more mobile-friendly by removing a significant portion of model parameters.
-On the other hand, the \QxQ{} image inherently has a discontinuity issue, where the demosaiced image has a blocking effect because of the larger size of pixel groups.
-To resolve the discontinuity issue, we introduce two additional techniques for \QxQ{} input: 1) {\it residual learning} which adds a skip connection from an input RAW gray image to the reconstruction, and 2) {\it sub-pixel convolution} \cite{ESPCN} that replaces interpolation based upsampling.
+In this paper, we propose PyNET-Q$\times$Q, a next-generation deep learning-based ISP model explicitly designed for resource-constrained environments and Q$\times$Q Bayer CFAs.
+We primarily focus on demosaicing, as other tasks like whitening and gamma correction can be subjectively and tunably adjusted at the software level.
+PyNET-Q$\times$Q is based on the recently proposed PyNET~\cite{pynet} but is more mobile-friendly by significantly reducing the number of model parameters.
+In addition, to address the discontinuity issue inherent in Q$\times$Q images (due to $4\times4$ grouping), we introduce two additional techniques: 1) introducing skip connection with a gray image and 2) applying sub-pixel convolution~\cite{ESPCN,deconvolution}.

-However, the reduced size of the proposed model results in the degraded reconstructed image quality compared to the original PyNET.
-Thus, we incorporate a knowledge distillation strategy to improve the output image quality.
-Knowledge distillation \cite{kd} is a process of transferring a distilled soft label from the powerful cumbersome model (teacher) to a smaller model (student).
-Hinton et al.\ showed that one could train the smaller model more effectively with aid from the teacher.
-However, distillation is originally designed for classification models.
-It is not directly applicable for generative models because the notion of softening the label is unclear when the output is an image.
-Motivated by Cho and Hariharan \cite{softoutput}, we introduce a novel distillation technique, {\it progressive distillation}, which transfers knowledge from different levels of teachers where the small model (student) learns from the right level of the teacher.
-In this work, we train PyNET-\QxQ{} with progressive distillation and verify the effectiveness of the proposed strategy via experiments.
-We also emphasize that progressive distillation is not specific to our model, and it applies to distillation for other generative models.
+However, the reduced size of the proposed model results in lower reconstructed image quality compared to the original PyNET.
+To address this, we incorporate a knowledge distillation strategy to improve output image quality.
+Knowledge distillation~\cite{kd} is a process that transfers a distilled soft label from a larger model (teacher) to a smaller model (student).
+We propose {\it progressive distillation} for generative models, which transfers knowledge from different levels of teachers, allowing the student model to learn from the appropriate teacher level.